Monroe Hickson

 Monroe Hickson (July 8, 1908 – December 29, 1967) was an American serial killer and fugitive who committed four murders and the attempted murder of a fifth in the city of Aiken, South Carolina, from April to October 1946.
-His crimes went mostly unnoticed until he abruptly confessed to them after being arrested for assault in 1957; prior to that, another man, L.D.
-Harris, had been wrongly sentenced to death for two of the murders.
+His crimes went mostly unnoticed until he abruptly confessed to them after being arrested for assault in 1957.
+Prior to that, another man, L.D.
+Harris, had been wrongly sentenced to death in 1947 for two of the murders, albeit his conviction was vacated on appeal in 1949.
 After his confessions, Hickson was convicted and sentenced to four life terms.

 In 1966, while serving his sentence at Manning Correctional Institution, he escaped from custody and remained elusive for nearly two years.
 He was added to the FBI Ten Most Wanted Fugitives list but was never recaptured, as he was found dead in North Carolina in 1968.

 Early life

 Monroe Hickson was born on July 8, 1908, in Aiken, South Carolina.
-Hickson, although lacking a formal education, was said to have been very intelligent, and was an avid reader of the Bible, regularly carrying one with him.
+Little is known about his childhood, apart from the fact that he had limited formal education.
+Despite this, he was said to have been very intelligent, and was an avid reader of the Bible, regularly carrying one with him.